Library services during the coronavirus situation

 Online library services and remote access options for Leiden University students and Leiden University and KITLV staff, are currently being offered as usual.

-Loanable materials from the UBL library locations can be requested using the Catalogue.
+Loanable materials from the UBL library locations can be requested using the catalogue.
 Choose one of the currently available pick-up locations from the drop-down menu.
 Please await the availability email, so as to be sure the items are ready for pick-up.

 |Library location||Hours to pick up and return books|